Someone's Coming: Critical reception

-On its release as a single, Paul Morley of New Musical Express described "Someone's Coming" as "a watery ballad, with mournful steel guitar and flabby strings."
+Upon its release as a single, Paul Morley of NME described "Someone's Coming" as "a watery ballad, with mournful steel guitar and flabby strings."
 He questioned the song's chart potential, commenting, "Harley is definitely one of the main benefactors of the new pop and without losing any respect (he never really had any) he could continue with his old perfidious, insidious pop and have a few hits.
 But... elderly popsters just want to grow serious, bare themselves and reveal the stretchmarks."
+Sandy Robertson of Sounds was negative in her review, remarking, "You see, the only polio victims who ever make good rock 'n' roll are Ian Dury and Kim Fowley."
+John Stacey of the Bolton Evening News commented, "Steve is slipping down the slope too quickly.
+The introduction of girlie singers, strings does not add much to this tedious rendition."
+Nick Kehoe of the Telegraph & Argus called the song a "highly sentimental ballad with Harley giving a bit of brotherly advice to a friend".
+He added, "Is this the former Cockney Rebel?
+Life in America must have mellowed him.
+I prefer the old rebel."
+Kehoe also reviewed the B-side, "Riding the Waves", in a different edition of the same paper, writing, "How America's West Coast has mellowed the Cockney Rebel.
+This is a superb ballad; nice and laidback but with just enough bite to make it instantly memorable."
+Jim Ward of the Harborough Mail was more positive of "Someone's Coming", noting that "a more relaxed Harley has turned his back on his frantic days with Cockney Rebel".
+He added that the song "almost has a country 'twang' about it" and the "nice guitars on the backing make it a pleasant listen".

-In a review of Hobo with a Grin, Rosalind Russell of Disc commented, "...the definition Harley had with Cockney Rebel has melted, he's gone fuzzy round the edges.
+In a review of Hobo with a Grin, Rosalind Russell of Disc commented, "The definition Harley had with Cockney Rebel has melted [and] he's gone fuzzy round the edges.
 He's also become surprisingly soppy.
-I can appreciate the idea behind "Someone's Coming" for instance, but the emotion drenched drama is too strong to stomach."
-Russell also noted the song "suffers from an oddly old fashioned arrangement", which she felt was "years out of date".

-Chris Gibbons of the Buckinghamshire Examiner noted, "There is little of the bite or feeling that Cockney Rebel had - [and] "Someone's Coming", the one track where they all get together again, is even a limp track."
-Len Righi of The Morning Call spoke of the song, stating: "One of the best things about the song is Jo Partridge's guitar work."
+I can appreciate the idea behind 'Someone's Coming' for instance, but the emotion drenched drama is too strong to stomach."
+Russell added that the song "suffers from an oddly old fashioned arrangement" which she felt was "years out of date".
+Monty Smith of NME picked it as one of the album's "turkeys", calling it "somnambulistic".
+Chris Gibbons of the Buckinghamshire Examiner noted, "There is little of the bite or feeling that Cockney Rebel had – 'Someone's Coming', the one track where they all get together again, is even a limp track."
+In the US, Len Righi of The Morning Call remarked that "one of the best things about the song is Jo Partridge's guitar work".